About the program

 - Completed Gaither Junior Fellows Program UW-Madison application form

-- Resume/CV (preferably 1-2 pages)
+- Resume/C.V. (preferably 1-2 pages)

-- Transcript of undergraduate record/s (unofficial preferred)
+- Transcript of undergraduate records (unofficial preferred)

-- 3-page double-spaced topical essay corresponding to the program with which you hope to work at the Carnegie Endowment.
-Writing prompts for the 2024-2025 cycle are available here.
-The topics are intended to test skills in analysis, logic, and written expression.
+- An essay of no more than three (3) typewritten, double-spaced pages on one of the given topics.
+Writing topic for the 2025-2026 cycle are available here.
+These topics are intended to test skills in analysis, logic, and written expression.
 The essays should be analytical thought pieces, not research papers.
-Students should submit an essay related to their primary research program interests, although the James C. Gaither Junior Fellows Program may
+Students should submit an essay related to their primary research program interests, although the James C. Gaither Junior Fellows Program may ultimately select an applicant for a program outside of their designated primary interest or make an assignment to more than one program.
+Applicants must respond to the question pertaining to the program to which they are applying.

-ultimately select an applicant for a program outside of the candidate’s designated primary interest or make an assignment to more than one program.- While candidates may indicate a second research program choice on the application, we encourage candidates to tailor their application towards their first choice.
+- While candidates may indicate a second research program choice on the application, we strongly encourage candidates to tailor their application towards only their first choice.

 Those considering applying for the Gaither Junior Fellows Program are encouraged to reach out to awards@iris.wisc.edu to register your interest so that we can support you in the application process.